What we know about the suspect and victims in the Boulder, Colorado, attack

 BOULDER, Colo.
-(AP) — Six people calling for the release of Israeli hostages in Gaza were injured at an outdoor mall in Boulder, Colorado, by a man who police say used a makeshift flamethrower and hurled an incendiary device into a crowd.
-The FBI immediately described Sunday's violence as a "targeted terror attack."
+(AP) — Eight people calling for the release of Israeli hostages in Gaza were injured at an outdoor mall in Boulder, Colorado, by a man who police say used a makeshift flamethrower and hurled an incendiary device into a crowd.
+The FBI immediately described the violence as a "targeted terror attack."

 Soliman was arrested and taken to the hospital for treatment, but authorities didn’t elaborate on his injuries.